Ball and Biscuit: Reception

-"Ball and Biscuit" has generated a significant amount of commentary even though it was never released as a single.
-It was, however, voted in a Rolling Stone Reader's Poll to be the greatest Jack White song "by a landslide".
+While "Ball and Biscuit" was never released as a standalone single, it was promotionally released in October 2020 ahead of The White Stripes Greatest Hits compilation album, and earned a visualizer in 2023.
+It has generated a significant amount of commentary and was received positively by critics.
 In her review of Elephant, Kitty Empire described the song as "...astonishing, with Jack White playing on his knees, his sexual promises punctuated by liquid guitar emissions."
-In 2011, the Washington Posts David Malitz described the song as "perhaps the White Stripes' definitive statement."
-In 2025, VICE's Jake Uitti deemed "Ball and Biscuit" the best track on Elephant, the "most perfect" White Stripes song, and wrote, "(Jack) White sounds mature and the band's drummer Meg White is pocket-perfect.
-She is the key to the band, the secret, the way into the music.
-Jack with his self-seriousness and Meg with her sharp-yet-daydreaming vibes."
+The Washington Posts David Malitz described the song as "perhaps the White Stripes' definitive statement".
+VICE's Jake Uitti deemed "Ball and Biscuit" as the best track on Elephant and the "most perfect" White Stripes song, praising "Jack with his self-seriousness and Meg with her sharp-yet-daydreaming vibes."

+Legacy

 "Ball and Biscuit" has been used numerous times in popular culture.
 It was featured in as the background music for the Captain Morgan advertisement "Glass".
 It was used in the beginning of the film The Social Network (2010).

-On October 10, 2020, Jack White performed a version of the song on Saturday Night Live after stepping in and replacing Morgan Wallen on short notice.

-Bob Dylan version

 Bob Dylan performed the song live at a concert in Detroit, Michigan on March 17, 2004, for which he was joined by White (making a surprise appearance).
-An audience recording of the performance was briefly made available to stream on The White Stripes' official website in March 2004.
+An audience recording of the performance was briefly made available to stream on the White Stripes' official website in March 2004.
 A soundboard recording of the performance received an official release as a 7-inch single in the fourth quarter of 2023 via White's Third Man Records.

+In 2012, "Ball and Biscuit" was voted in a Rolling Stone poll to be Jack's greatest recording "by a landslide".
+In 2026, the same publication placed it on their list of the "100 Greatest Guitar Solos of All Time" at number 35.